weilyuwang/Sorting-Algorithms-Visualizer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+And it is still being developed at the moment...
+There will be code refactorings and more features added in.

 <img src="public/home.png">